 You may hear that to clear the DNS cache many times.

-In this tutorial, I will explain to you how to free your DNS cache on your Windows computer and Chrome browser.
+In this tutorial, I will explain how to free your DNS cache on your Windows computer and Chrome browser.

-This tutorial will let you to quickly refresh DNS records cached on your device and assist you in troubleshooting website issues.
+This tutorial will let you quickly refresh DNS records cached on your device and help you troubleshoot website issues.

 What is DNS Cache?

 DNS cache is the same as an address book.
 Your computer caches the Domain Name System (DNS) information on every website you access.